LukasMurdock/LukasMurdock.github.io/src/lib/driving-game/README.md

 - optional semantic circuit grammar;
 - player spawn.

 Every registered mode receives the selected map and its built `WorldRuntime` service.
-The service owns pavement, obstacle, spawn, and boundary queries so player and future pursuit actors share one spatial truth.
+The service owns pavement, obstacle, spawn, and boundary queries so player and pursuit actors share one spatial truth.
+Its `destroy()` method removes and disposes all map-owned scene resources during an in-place map change.

 ## Local drive leaderboard